HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 <br>

-<h3>5.
-Attach the button's event handler from `index.js`</h3>
+### 5. Attach the button's event handler from `index.js`.

-Inside the callback for the '`load`' event, attach the `setMessage` function to the button named `set_message`.
+Inside the callback for the `load` event, attach the `setMessage` function to the button named `set_message`.

-We do this on `load` to ensure that the DOM has loaded, otherwise it may execute before the HTML is available... and then fail to attach.
+We do this on `load` to ensure that the DOM has loaded; otherwise, it may execute before the HTML is available, then fail to attach.

 ```javascript
 window.addEventListener('load', () => {